 Troubleshooting-Trouble loading SWF to the Converter?

-For the first time I try Wondershare Video Converter Ultimate, it does not allow me to add SWF file to the converter and if I try to drag the SWF file to the program, nothing happens.
-But actually as we can see above, Wondershare works flawlessly for SWF to MP4 conversion for iPhone 8, 8 Plus and iPhone X. So, if you have trouble adding SWF to Wondershare, simply follow the screenshot below:
+For the first time I try Wondershare UniConverter, it does not allow me to add the SWF file to the converter and if I try to drag the SWF file to the program, nothing happens.
+But actually, as we can see above, Wondershare works flawlessly for SWF to MP4 conversion for all iPhones.
+So, if you have trouble adding SWF to Wondershare, simply follow the screenshot below:

 You just need to click Add files as we usually do and choose All files as shown above!
-Then you wil see SWF files to convert!
+Then you will see SWF files to convert!